 This graph above shows the nature of the fixed amortization period and the potential for cost volatility as the System gets closer to the target date for full funding.
-In the year 2031, almost all of the unfunded actuarial liability is being recognized in the one-year period remaining of the total amortization period.
+In the year 2031 and later, almost all of the unfunded actuarial liability is being recognized in a one-year period.
 It is anticipated that as that date gets closer, and based on plan experience, additional measures may be considered to address cost volatility.
-However, for the balance of the years leading up to 2031, the costs are relatively stable given the return volatility illustrated.
-This is a function of the asset smoothing.
+However, for the balance of the years leading up to 2031, the costs are declining despite the return volatility illustrated.
+This is a function of the asset smoothing of the investment gains.